rebottle/multi-app/README.rst

     myapp.mount('/sub')
     myapp.run()

-This is simple structure allows for a separate python program for each 'app'.
+This simple structure allows for a separate python program for each 'app'.

 Note: using 'apps.push()' in place of 'apps()' every time means that there is one unused Bottle instance on the AppStack.
 But that is better than accidentally using that one automatic Bottle() twice.